Social

 Bicycle safety

 In recognition of our employees’ safe use of bicycles and our traffic accident prevention activities, we were certified by the Japan Traffic Management Technology Association as a Model Company for National Bicycle Safety in February 2017, with our activities being seen as making us a role model.
 The certification was again renewed this year in recognition of our continuing activities.
-This year, the use of bicycle helmets began to be recommended, so we made it mandatory to wear a helmet when using a company-owned bicycle for work.
+This year, the use of bicycle helmets began to be recommended, and we made it mandatory to wear a helmet when using a company-owned bicycle for work.
 We will continue striving to ensure employees’ safety.

-Model Company for Bicycle Safety certification
+Bicycle Safety Model Company certification

 Initiatives at warehouses in Japan

-At Iga Logistics Center, a disaster prevention audit was conducted by an external insurance institution, and we carried out improvement activities based on potential risks that were identified in the audit.
-We undertake disaster control measures by improving facility operation and equipment.
+We improve matters related to occupational health and safety, and fire /disaster prevention through internal and external audits.
+At Murayama Logistics Center, a facility inspection was conducted by the internal fire brigade, and we carried out improvement activities based on identified potential risks.
+We undertook disaster control measures by improving facility operation and equipment.

 Initiatives at overseas sites